 - Blood in your urine.
 This bleeding is usually minor.

 - Difficulty urinating.
-In some men, prostate biopsy can cause difficulty urinating after the procedure.
+Prostate biopsy can sometimes cause difficulty with urination after the procedure.
 Rarely, a temporary urinary catheter must be inserted.

 - Infection.
-Rarely, men who have a prostate biopsy develop an infection of the urinary tract or prostate that requires treatment with antibiotics.
+Rarely, a prostate biopsy can cause an infection of the urinary tract or prostate that requires treatment with antibiotics.